mrdrbob/aoc-2021/README.md

         }
 ```

 This will always iterate from `start` to `end`.
-Combine that with `Zip`, and you've got a set of points to iterate from start to finish:
+I then generate points for both the X and Y positions, and then `Zip` them together:

 ```csharp
     var xRange = Utilities.RangeFromTo(Start.X, End.X);